LEARNING

 CABENUVA is the first and only long-acting, complete HIV regimen you can get monthly or every other month, instead of daily HIV pills.

-CABENUVA is given by a healthcare provider as 2 injections, initially 1 month apart for 2 months.
+CABENUVA is given by a healthcare provider as 2 injections at each visit, initially 1 month apart for 2 months.
 It's important to attend all appointments.

-Undetectable means the amount of HIV in the blood is below the level that can be measured by a lab test (less than 50 copies/mL).
+Undetectable means the amount of HIV in the blood is below the level that can be measured by a lab test.

 • Do I have to be undetectable to get CABENUVA?